GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Introduction

-To address this critical gap, we introduce \textbf{GhostEI-Bench}, the first comprehensive benchmark designed to systematically evaluate mobile agent robustness against dynamic environmental injection attacks in fully operational on-device environments(see \ref{fig:framework} for an overview).
+To address this critical gap, we introduce \textbf{GhostEI-Bench}, the first comprehensive benchmark designed to systematically evaluate mobile agent robustness against dynamic environmental injection attacks in fully operational on-device environments (see \autoref{fig:framework} for an overview).
 Moving beyond static, image-based assessments, GhostEI-Bench injects a wide range of adversarial events into realistic, multi-step task workflows within Android emulators.
 These scenarios, spanning seven critical risk fields and diverse application domains, are designed to manipulate agent perception and action at runtime.
 We further propose a novel evaluation protocol where a judge LLM performs fine-grained failure analysis on the agent's action trajectory.
 GhostEI-Bench provides an essential framework for quantifying and mitigating this emerging threat, paving the way for the development of more robust and secure embodied agents that can be safely deployed in the real world.
 Drawing from the \textbf{GhostEI-Bench} framework, we conduct a comprehensive evaluation of 8 prominent VLM agents against environmental injection attacks, uncovering severe security vulnerabilities.
 We find that for many models, the Vulnerability Rate falls within the 40\% to 55\% range.
 Beyond this baseline evaluation, we also explore how incorporating self-reflection and reasoning modules affects agent robustness.
+Overall, this work makes the following contributions: \begin{itemize} \item We formalize \emph{environmental injection} as a qualitatively distinct adversarial threat model for mobile agents, complementing and extending prior jailbreak and GUI-based benchmarks. \item We release \textbf{GhostEI-Bench}, a comprehensive benchmark to evaluate mobile agents under \emph{environmental injection} in dynamic on-device environments across seven domains and risk fields.The benchmark is equipped with an LLM-based evaluation module that jointly analyzes agents’ outcomes and reasoning traces, GhostEI-Bench provides a reproducible framework for assessing both capability and robustness. \item We conduct comprehensive empirical studies across diverse agent frameworks (\emph{e.g.} Mobile-Agent-v2, AppAgent) and specialized GUI models (UI-TARS), revealing persistent vulnerabilities in reasoning, alignment, and controllability despite recent advances. \end{itemize}